 When is it used?

-Mabron is commonly prescribed to ease nerve pain (stinging pain caused by damaged nerves), but is also used to help control other types of pain, such as menstrual pain, post-operative pain, pain from injuries, headache, arthrosis and pain from illness.
+Mabron is commonly prescribed to ease nerve pain (stinging pain caused by damaged nerves), but is also used to help control menstrual, post-operative, injury- and illness-related pain as well as headaches and arthrosis.

 How to use Mabron

-Swallow the tablet whole with some liquid either before, during or after your meals.
-Do not chew the tablet.
-Mabron tablets are modified release tablets, which means they are designed to release the tramadol slowly over a few hours to provide long-term pain relief.
+Swallow the tablet whole with some liquid either before, during or after a meal – do not chew the tablet.
+Mabron tablets are modified-release tablets, which means that they are designed to release the tramadol slowly over a few hours to provide long-term pain relief.
 Chewing the tablets will damage the modified release action.
 Always try to take the lowest possible dose for the shortest possible time.

 See the package leaflet for a complete list of possible contraindications, warnings and other side effects.